andypfau/sparameterviewer/README.md

 ### Linux

+To register S-parameter files with this application under Linux:

-Under Linux, you can use `res/application-x-scatteringparameter.xml` to register a mime-type for S-parameter files.
-For instructions, see e.g. <https://help.gnome.org/admin/system-admin-guide/stable/mime-types-custom-user.html>.
+1. Register a mime-type for S-parameter files using `res/application-x-scatteringparameter.xml` (for instructions, see e.g. <https://help.gnome.org/admin/system-admin-guide/stable/mime-types-custom-user.html>).
+2. Double-click any .s#p-file, and select the script `src/sparamviewer.py` as the application.

 ### Windows

-Under Windows, you can use `res/sparamviewer.bat` to launch the app from "*Open With...*".
-You have to adapt the paths in the file.
+To register S-parameter files with this application under Windows:

+1. Open `res/sparamviewer.bat` in a text editor.
+2. Adapt the paths to your Python interpreter, as well as the path where `src/sparamviewer.py` is, in the 1st line.
+3. Double-click any .s#p-file, and select the batch-file `res/sparamviewer.bat` as the application (you have to repeat this step for every type of .s#p-file, e.g. .s1p, .s2p, ...).

 Development